seanpmaxwell/React-Ts-Best-Practices/README.md

 I keep the default export at the bottom and start the main component’s documentation with `Default component.`

 That is a house convention.
 Named exports are also valid; consistency matters more than either style.
+A default export also works directly with `React.lazy()`, which expects the imported module’s default export to be a component; named exports need a small wrapper.

-<a id="functional-components-props"></a>
+<a id="function-components-props"></a>

 ### Working with props